kubeslice-ent/egs-installation/README.md

        skip_on_verify_fail: false                # Do not skip if worker verification fails
        enable_troubleshoot: false                # Enable troubleshooting mode for additional logs and checks
    ```

+   **📌 IMPORTANT NOTE:** The `DCGM_EXPORTER_JOB_NAME` value (`gpu-metrics`) must match the Prometheus scrape job name configured in your Prometheus configuration.
+Without proper Prometheus scrape configuration, GPU metrics will not be collected from the worker cluster and monitoring dashboards will not display GPU data.
+Ensure your Prometheus configuration includes the corresponding scrape job.
+For detailed Prometheus configuration, see [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md).

    **Step 2: Add Cluster Registration**